-Camp Na-Bor-Lee began in 1960 as a 4-H camp when a few families, wanting a lake retreat for their children, applied to the National Park Service for a lease of the land.
-Over the years it has evolved into a favorite camp for youth groups, family groups, and various organizations numbering between 30 and 300 campers who seek a safe, secluded, rustic camping experience for their group.
-Being leased from, and supervised by the National Park Services, the camp is managed and maintained by volunteer service.
+Camp Na-Bor-Lee began in 1960 as a 4-H camp when a few families, wanting an educational lake retreat for their children, applied to the National Park Service for a lease of the land.
+Over the years it has evolved into a favorite camp for youth groups, family groups, and various organizations numbering between 10 and 300 campers who seek a safe, secluded, rustic camping experience for their group.
+Working in cooperation with the National Park Services, the camp is managed and maintained by volunteer service.

 - 10 private campsites on Lake Roosevelt

 - Modern restroom facilities with cold showers or metered hot showers

 - Group camp kitchen with a covered eating area